Do Go On - 206 - Dungeons and Dragons

 You make our world a better place.

-And if you want to get all the stuff like shout outs
+And if you want to get all the stuff like shoutouts and the fact quote a question,

-and the fact quote a question, but also two bonus episodes per month,
+but also two bonus episodes per month,

-get pre-sale tickets to all our shows.
+get pre-sell tickets to all our shows.

 You can do that at any time.

-And like we say,
+And like we say, it does really brighten up our little lives.

-it does really brighten up a little life.
 Dave, can I give you a quick fun fact before we go?

 Really?

-he also won the Golden Globe Award for the same.
+year he also won the Golden Globe Award for the same.
+He also won in 1959 and 1960.
+He won at the

+he became a big cowboy actor.
 And then in 1961 he won an Academy Honorary Award too.
+So he kind

-And that was the year he died at the age of 60.
+of like a three-time.
+Oh right.
+And looking at that was the year he died at the age of 60.
+Wow, not very old

-Wow, not very old at all.
+at all.

-So he, yeah, he was like, he's obviously quite a legend
+he's obviously quite a legend

-and makes sense that people are named after him.
+that people are named after him.

-And yeah, he's been inducted into the Gary Hall of Fame.
+into the Gary Hall of Fame.

 Absolutely.

-One of the first members you'd think at the time.
+One of the first members you'd think.

 I've got to start that up.

-Could you make a page on our website, Dave,
+Could you make a page on our website,

-since the Gary Hall of Fame?
+this is the Gary Hall of Fame?

-Just a photo of each of the Gary's.
+Just a photo of each of the Gary's?

 That would be fun.